Dongwon-Lee/lsgkm/README.md

 *Please cite the following paper if you use LS-GKM in your research:*

 * Ghandi, M.†, Lee, D.†, Mohammad-Noori, M. & Beer, M. A. Enhanced Regulatory Sequence Prediction Using Gapped k-mer Features.
-PLoS Comput Biol 10, e1003711 (2014). *† Co-first authors*
+PLoS Comput Biol 10, e1003711 (2014). doi:10.1371/journal.pcbi.1003711 *† Co-first authors*

-* Lee, D. LS-GKM: A new gkm-SVM for large-scale Datasets. (in preparation)
+* Lee, D. LS-GKM: A new gkm-SVM for large-scale Datasets.
+Bioinformatics btw142 (2016). doi:10.1093/bioinformatics/btw142

 ### Installation